|

 Accuracy & Reliability

-The HV Series was designed to provide the highest levels of accuracy and greatest reliability for air quality and other HVAC applications.
-The HV Series provides accuracy within 0.10% of the selected pressure range with long-term stability as low as 0.10% and Total Error Band (TEB) within 0.15% FSS.
-These market leading figures ensure the highest accuracy when monitoring air quality levels.
+The HV Series boasts the highest accuracy and unparalleled reliability in monitoring air quality and other HVAC applications.
+It guarantees accuracy within 0.10% of the chosen pressure range, long-term stability of 0.10%, and Total Error Band (TEB) within 0.15% of FSS.
+These exceptional numbers speak volumes about the precision and reliability of the HV Series in detecting air quality levels.

-In addition, the HV Series offers our integrated advanced digital filtering technology.
-Our advanced digital filtering technology is a multi-order filter that utilized advanced filtering capabilities on the front-end of the sub-system to eliminate critical noise created by fans, blowers or other dry air/gas sources prior to reaching the pressure sensor.
-This reduces system noise levels by 10x or more, and allows the sensor to make extremely accurate readings.
+One feature that makes the HV Series a top-of-the-line device is its integrated advanced digital filtering technology.
+The multi-order filter eliminates critical noise created by fans, blowers, or other dry air/gas sources before they can impact system performance.
+This technology effectively reduces system noise levels by ten times or more, enabling the sensor to provide highly accurate readings.

 Reduction in System Costs